CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: TOPO-DataGen workflow

-\textbf{Synthetic data generation.} The generated 3D textured model in the WGS84 reference system is used as the input to CesiumJS~\cite{Cesium3D} engine for synthetic data generation.
 The data rendering can be performed offline over a large area, the size of which is limited by the computer hardware and the available geodata.
-Given the virtual camera viewpoint, our proposed TOPO-DataGen provides a series of designer modalities related to the task of visual localization, which can include: RGB image, scene coordinates in WGS84 reference system ($i.e.,$ earth-centered-earth-fixed coordinates), depth, surface normal, and semantics.
 To generate synthetic data from scratch, $e.g.,$ to scan one bounded area, we use the LHS~\cite{Florian1992AnSampling,Manteufel2000EvaluatingSampling} to do minimal yet efficient camera viewpoints sampling.
 Otherwise, one may use any real geo-tagged photos to generate the matching synthetic modalities as shown in Figure~\ref{Figures:Fig2} (from the leftmost to the right).

+\textbf{Quality control.} The quality of the multimodal synthetic data is essentially dependent on the precision of the 3D model geo-referencing and the accuracy of the image pixel-scene coordinate ray tracing.
+Please see the supplement for a detailed case study on the provided benchmark datasets (introduced in Section~\ref{sec:benchmark_dataset}).